scala-ide/docs/dev/architecture/architecture.rst

 	In the future we would like to explore other roads.
 For instance, we have been thinking about using the binaries (instead of the sources), so that we would not need to duplicate the Scala compiler backend's logic.
-Though, doing this would force users working on mixed Scala/Java projects to enable continuos build (to make sure that the class binaries are actually produced), which may not be acceptable.
+Though, doing this would force users working on mixed Scala/Java projects to enable continuous build (to make sure that the class binaries are actually produced), which may not be acceptable.

 The Scala Presentation Compiler